 Bosawás Biosphere Reserve (Nicaragua) The Editor Tue, 01/08/2019 - 19:15

-The Bosawás Biosphere Reserve is located in the north of Nicaragua, next to the frontier with Honduras.
+The Bosawás Biosphere Reserve is located in the north of Nicaragua, next to the border with Honduras.
 Together with three neighboring protected areas of Honduras, it constitutes the largest protected area complex of tropical mountain moist forest north of the Amazon Basin.

-The Central America Volcanic Arc is a chain of volcanic formations that extend from Guatemala to Northern Panama, parallel to the Pacific coastline of the Central American Isthmus.
-They range from major stratovolcanoes to lava domes and cinder cones.
+The Central America Volcanic Arc is a chain of hundreds of volcanic formations that extend from Guatemala to northern Panama, parallel to the Pacific coastline of the Central American Isthmus.
+These volcanic formations range from major stratovolcanoes to lava domes and cinder cones.

 Granada is a city in southwestern Nicaragua that lies on the shore of Lake Nicaragua and at the foot of the Mombacho Volcano.
-It is historically one of Nicaragua's most important cities both economically and politically, with a rich colonial heritage, as seen in its architecture and structure.
+It is historically one of Nicaragua's most important cities, both economically and politically, with a rich colonial heritage, as seen in its architecture and structure.

 The Gulf of Fonseca, a sheltered inlet of the Pacific Ocean, is a gulf in Central America that is bounded in the northwest by El Salvador, the northeast by Honduras and the southeast by Nicaragua.
 Notable among the islands in the gulf are Zacate Grande, El Tigre and Meanguera.

 Lake Managua (or Lago Xolotlán) is a lake in Nicaragua.
 Managua, the nation's capital, lies on its southwestern shore, and the Momotombo Volcano is on its northwestern shore.
 The lake is economically significant: its waters yield fish and alligators and are plied by shallow-draft vessels.